Deticaru/CK3-DNA-Duplicator/README.md

 Windows will think the executable is a threat, you can restore it in the Protection History.

-**This is normal**, since this executable doesn't have a certificate, if you're suspicious you can just build it yourself, though it will still detect it as a threat.
+**This is normal**, since this executable doesn't have a certificate, if you're suspicious you can just build it yourself, though it will still detect it as a threat, alternatively you can use the CLI version, since it's just a standalone .python file.

 ## How to use
 1. Paste Ruler DNA in "Input DNA".